david-slatinek/ax87/README.md

 - For RAINDROPS it is [1, 4], with 1 indicating no or little rain.
 - For SOIL_MOISTURE it is [0, 100]%, with 0 indicating no soil moisture.

-To speed up queries, we used **Redis** as an in-memory cache, which stores the latest added data.
+To speed up queries, we used **Redis** as an in-memory cache, which stores the latest added data and is hosted by **Amazon ElastiCache**.

 We also added support for unit testing, with the appropriate files having the *_test.go* suffix.

 Lastly, we added support for mutual TLS with the help of **OpenSSL**.